happinesstaker/FYP/README.md

 ---
 #### UPDARTE: UMBC with LSA finished (3.27)

-LSA is implemented as stated in the paper, WINDOW_SIZE is set to 4, DIMENSION for SVD is set to 300
+LSA is implemented as stated in the paper, WINDOW_SIZE is set to 4.

+DIMENSION for SVD is set to 300, which is empirically established by LSA researchers.

 *Need to design corpus_table to store corpus documents and the precalculated lsa matrix*